despeset/enml.js/readme.md

-`ENML` ( let's stay it's pronounced `enamel` ) is a simple, extensible `Domain Specific Markup Language` toolkit for creating customized `DSML`.
+`ENML` ( let's pronounce it `enamel` ) is a simple, extensible `Domain Specific Markup Language` toolkit for creating customized `DSML`.
 I wrote it for a project that required some custom display tags to augment a `Markdown` driven backend and to learn about simple `LR` recursive-decent parsing.

 1. create `dsl`